 This means that the rule will be applied to all new notes created in your space after the rule was set up successfully.

-Note: Manually created notes will be processed 24 hours after their creation to give you enough time to finish these notes.
+Note: Manually created notes will be processed within 24 hours after their creation to give you enough time to finish these notes.

 In this step, you select the conditions for your rule.
 Conditions act as filters for your notes, so you can control exactly which subset of notes you wish to run the automation on.